-In 2022, SCOR Investment Partners continued its dialogue on ESG practices with companies in the High Yield and Corporate Loans portfolios.
-This process was carried out by the Sustainable Investment Team and involved sending ESG questionnaires to companies that did not publish their sustainable strategy and practices or did so only to a limited extent.
+In 2023, SCOR Investment Partners continued its dialogue on the ESG practices of companies in the High Yield and Corporate Loans portfolios.
+This process was conducted by the Sustainable Investment Team and involved sending ESG questionnaires to companies that did not publish their strategy and sustainable practices or did so only to a limited extent.
+The average increase in ratings was 6% for the companies with whom SCOR Investment Partners has entered into an engagement process for transparency.